Scenic dining at Columbia Sand Key

 Guava cheesecake at Columbia Restaurant at Sand Key

 Dessert is usually the best part of any meal, however, it is a pricey addition.
 Who wants to pay more for unnecessary sugar and empty calories, especially when you are already stuffed?
-If any time, vacation is a great time to splurge on a dessert.
+If any time, vacation is a great time to splurge.

 • Address: 1241 Gulf Blvd, Clearwater, FL 33767